testfairy/testfairy-android-studio-plugin/README.md

 and Android application module included on its very first line.

 ## Plugin Setup
-The plugin is available in [JetBrains repo](https://plugins.jetbrains.com/plugin/7845?pr=), so it can be found using Preferences/Plugins in your IDE.
+The plugin is available in [JetBrains repo](https://plugins.jetbrains.com/plugin/7845?pr=), so it can be found using Preferences/Plugins/Browse repositories in your IDE.

 Alternatively, you can manually install the latest release: